 Many people take a multivitamin to “be on the safe side” because they hear that the soil our food is grown in is no longer nutrient-dense or worry that their diet isn’t as healthy or diverse as it should be.
 The reality is that for most people, if your diet is varied and filled with a rainbow of fruits and vegetables, and you are healthy and absorbing nutrients well from your gastrointestinal tract, you probably don’t need the extra vitamins and minerals.
 But, some vitamin deficiencies are more common than you might think.
 Knowing the signs and symptoms of each and understanding simple ways to reverse these common nutrient deficiencies can go a long way.

 You’d think the answer would be straightforward, but it’s most definitely not.
 In 2011 the Endocrine Society issued a report recommending a vitamin D level of 30ng/mL, and because of inconsistencies with testing, suggested aiming for a level of 40-60ng/mL.
 But then some top doctors in the field said the minimal level should be decreased to 12.5ng/mL because only 6% of Americans have levels below that.
 In other words, they suggested we just lower the bar for what is considered deficient, and then we won’t have so many people low in vitamin D.

 Although iodine deficiency is much less common in developed countries, it is still an issue, with about 10% of the population in the Americas and 52% of Europeans deficient .
-(7) In the US, 15% of women of reproductive age are deficient.
-(8) What qualifies as adequate is questionable, as the US RDA is 150mcg/day, while in Japan the typical intake is 1000-3000mcg/day.(9)
+In the US, 15% of women of reproductive age are deficient.
+What qualifies as adequate is questionable, as the US RDA is 150mcg/day, while in Japan the typical intake is 1000-3000mcg/day.

-Vitamin B12 is abundant in animal food but practically non-existent in plant foods.
+Vitamin B12 is abundant in animal products but practically non-existent in plant foods.
 That’s why we expect our vegan members to have low levels of this nutrient and need to take a supplement.
 However, what’s surprising is that many people who eat animal protein on a daily basis are also low in vitamin B12.

 As is true for most nutrients, assessing what is a sufficient level is not as straightforward as we’d like it to be.
 It is clear that people with blood levels of B12 < 150pg/mL are deficient, but plenty of people with levels higher than that still have inadequate stores of B12, so a level between 150-400 pg/mL is considered borderline.

-Iron comes from both plant and animal food.
-Plant sources of iron (called non-heme iron), such as leafy greens, legumes, nuts and seeds, are not as easily absorbed as the iron that is present in animal sources (heme iron).
+Iron comes from both plant and animal based foods.
+Plant sources of iron (called non-heme iron), such as leafy greens, legumes, nuts, and seeds, are not as easily absorbed as the iron that is present in animal sources (heme iron).
 So vegetarians and vegans are at higher risk for iron deficiency than omnivores.
 In addition, menstruating women, especially those with heavy periods, commonly have low iron stores.

-A minimum level of ferritin, the major form of iron storage, is somewhere between 12-20ng/mL.
+A minimum level of ferritin, the major form of iron storage, is somewhere between 30-200ng/mL.
 Levels less than that often lead to iron deficiency anemia, with its associated symptoms, including fatigue, weakness and cold extremities.
-But even levels that aren’t low enough to cause anemia can still cause other problems, such as restless leg syndrome, hair loss, brittle or spooning of the nails, loss of sense of smell,(21) and hypothyroidism .
-(22)
+But even levels that aren’t low enough to cause anemia can still cause other problems, such as restless leg syndrome, hair loss, brittle or spooning of the nails, loss of sense of smell, and hypothyroidism .

 Fortunately, it is easy to increase your iron levels either by eating red meat (ideally organic and grass fed) or taking an iron supplement.
 And if necessary, intravenous iron replacement is also an option.

-The nutrient deficiencies described above are the ones we most commonly see at Parsley Health, but of course, all vitamins and minerals are critical for good health, along with all the other nutrients scientists have identified or have yet to identify.
+The nutrient deficiencies described above are the ones we most commonly see at Parsley Health, but of course, all vitamins and minerals are critical for optimal health, along with all the other nutrients scientists have identified or have yet to identify.
 Having these essential nutrients tested regularly is so important, but rarely done at a routine primary care visit.
-Ideally, rather than trying to guess your levels of these and other nutrients, get yourself tested and always consult your physician before taking any new supplements to address any deficiencies you think you may be dealing with.
+Ideally, rather than trying to guess your levels of these and other nutrients, your doctor should be testing these levels every year through routine blood work .